Scholarships and fees

 Feedback and appeal

-Each year, more than 500 application files are submitted for the SINReM programme.
 The admission criteria are clearly listed on this website and no exceptions are made.
-For intake September 2025, no Erasmus Mundus scholarships can be awarded and 18 EIT AVSA scholarships will be awarded.
+For intake September 2025, 18 EIT AVSA scholarships can be awarded.

 The Student Selection Committee with representatives of all participating universities screens all files and award the scholarships based on objective criteria.